 Anyone that knows me knows that my mantra is swaddle, swaddle, swaddle!
 Despite this being one of the easiest ways to soothe and settle a baby, people regularly tell me that they stopped swaddling because either their baby cried when they tried doing it so they assumed they didn’t like it or their baby was Houdini-like and they couldn’t keep them in one.
 While swaddling is a bit of an art, it’s not hard to master and well worth the investment.

 Benefits of Swaddling Your Newborn Baby

-- Swaddling reduces the risk of SIDS as it makes it hard for newborn babies to inadvertently cover their heads or face with bedding and decreases their ability to flip over onto their stomachs, both of which have been linked to higher rates of SIDS in newborn babies.
+There is also evidence swaddling reduces the risk of SIDS as it makes it harder to flip over onto their tummy or cover their faces with bedding, both of which have been linked to higher rates of SIDS in newborn babies

 Does Swaddling Cause to Hip Dysplasia?